-11Note that the overall difference between Hindus and Muslims is not a weighted average of the difference between Hindus and Muslims in rural areas.
+11Note that the overall difference between Hindus and Muslims is not a weighted average of the difference between Hindus and Muslims in urban areas and the difference between Hindus and Muslims in rural areas.

 Hindu and Muslim households live in rural areas.
 In the 2011 Indian Census, the Hindu rural share was 71% compared to the Muslim rural share of 60%.
 These demographics align with those in IHDS-sampled households, for which approximately 68% of Hindu households resided in rural areas compared to 56% of Muslim households.
 Figure 1 plots the share of Indians and Muslims living in urban areas over time, which shows longstanding differences in urbanization between Hindus and Muslims.
 In each decade, Muslims are more urbanized than Hindus.12